electric-sql/electric/docs/reference/integrity.md

 import useBaseUrl from '@docusaurus/useBaseUrl'

-This page provides information on invariants that can be maintained with Rich-CRDTs and anomalies that can occur with different local-first different database technologies.
+This page provides information on invariants that can be maintained with Rich-CRDTs and anomalies that can occur with different local-first database technologies.

 ## Anomalies

 Reactive, local-first applications can deliver a fast and responsive user experience.
 However, it's important to make sure that interactions feel natural and enjoyable by avoiding anomalies.
-Espeically when you have user actions coming from different sources.
+Especially when you have user actions coming from different sources.

 The following table summarises the anomalies that can occur with different database technologies and illustrates how ElectricSQL's model of [Rich-CRDTs](/blog/2022/05/03/introducing-rich-crdts) with [transactional causal+ consistency (TCC+)](/docs/reference/consistency):